Kagamma/kuroos/README.md

 - Basic window manager

 #### Things that need more work
-- All process runs at ring 0 at the moment
+- All process runs at ring 0, and share same page table
 - Memory manager is pretty barebone.
 Process doesn't have any ways to request for more memory